WordPress/gutenberg/docs/contributors/getting-started.md

 ## Developer Tools

-It is recommended to configure your editor to automatically check for syntax, and lint errors.
-This will help you save time as you develop to fix minor formating styles.
+We recommend configuring your editor to automatically check for syntax and lint errors.
+This will help you save time as you develop by automatically fixing minor formatting issues.
 Here are some directions for setting up Visual Studio Code, a popular editor used by many of the core developers.

 [EditorConfig](https://editorconfig.org/) defines a standard configuration for setting up your editor, for example uses tabs instead of spaces.
 You should install the **EditorConfig for VS Code** extension and it will automatically configure your editor to match the rules defined in [.editorconfig](https://github.com/WordPress/gutenberg/blob/master/.editorconfig).